Tag: ice hockey rules

 Can a Player Score After the Whistle in Ice Hockey?

-What happens if the puck enters the net after the referee has blown the whistle?
+Can a hockey goal legally count if the puck enters the net after the referee blows the whistle?

 Short Answer